This post was last updated on August 17, 2021

 Employers are not required to compensate employees for work done over the weekend or on a holiday unless made mandatory by the employer.

-Who Is Eligible for Overtime Pay?
+Who Is Eligible for Overtime Pay in Texas (Exempt vs. Nonexempt Employees)?

 The FLSA does not cover all employees, meaning not everyone can receive overtime pay.